 Regular follow-up examinations

-Guidelines from the Primary Care Society for Gastroenterology (PCSG) recommend that newly diagnosed patients should be reviewed after 3-6 months and annually thereafter in order to monitor compliance with and response to treatment, and evidence of disease complications.
-Patients should be offered access to specialist dietetic and nutritional advice as part of this review, during which symptoms may be reviewed alongside dietary adherence, nutritional adequacy, and collection of anthropometrical data .
-Repeat serological testing may be used in conjunction with dietetic review in order to assess adherence.
-Follow-up biopsies are not routinely used in the review of patients with coeliac disease but may be useful for patients whose condition does not respond to a gluten free diet .
+Guidelines from the Primary Care Society for Gastroenterology (PCSG) recommend that newly diagnosed patients should be re-assessed after 3-6 months, and annually thereafter, in order to monitor compliance and response to the diet.
+Patients should also receive specialized nutrition counseling with a dietitian, during which symptoms may be reviewed alongside dietary adherence, nutritional adequacy, and collection of anthropometrical data .
+Repeat serological testing may be used in conjunction with diet assessment to assess adherence.
+Follow-up biopsies are not routinely used in the review of patients with celiac disease, but may be useful for patients whose condition does not respond to a gluten free diet .

 - Ludvigsson JF, Bai JC, Biagi F et al. Diagnosis and management of adult coeliac disease : guidelines from the British Society of Gastroenterology.
 Gut 2014; 63(8):1210-28

 - NICE Clinical Guideline 86: Recognition, Assessment & Management of Coeliac Disease.
 National Institute of Clinical Excellence 2015.

 - Polvi A, Arranz E, Fernandez-Arquero M et al. HLA-DQ2-negative celiac disease in Finland and Spain.
 Hum Immunol 1998;59:169-75

 - Abadie V, Sollid LM, Barreiro LB et al. Integration of genetic and immunological insights into a model of celiac disease pathogenesis.
 Annu Rev Immunol 2011; 29:493-525